Unite the Right rally: Online responses

 On Twitter, a group of users identified white nationalist or supremacist marchers from photographs, publicizing at least nine names and identities.
 After being identified as a demonstrator at the rally, one individual resigned from his job at a hot dog stand in Berkeley, California.
 One such individual who remains in online far-right circles as of 2020 is Matthew Colligan, a Boston resident, friend of Baked Alaska, and promoter of the "Hitler did nothing wrong" meme.

-The public shaming reportedly resulted in at least one case of mistaken identity: a University of Arkansas engineering professor was mistakenly identified as being at the rally and subsequently received threatening messages from Twitter users.
+The public shaming reportedly resulted in at least one case of mistaken identification: a University of Arkansas engineering professor was mistakenly identified as being at the rally and subsequently received threatening messages from Twitter users.

 Don't Be a Sucker (1943), a short film made by the United States War Department during World War II, found a new audience for its anti-racist and anti-fascist themes.
 It was posted repeatedly as a viral online video.

 According to journalist Angela Nagle, the Internet troll subculture on websites like 4chan and Tumblr changed as a result of the rally.
 Many who had seen the subculture as a game confronted the reality of other users' alt-right beliefs.

 In a study published for the Journal of Public Policy & Marketing, Legocki, Walker and Kiesler (2020) found that over the 18 days following the rally, many social media users acted as "de facto police", using social media to voice concerns and demand action.
 In the absence of a police presence on Twitter, users directed their messages to Charlottesville City Hall and other agencies, including the FBI, to push for accountability.
 Concerned citizens around the world turned to Twitter to hold authorities accountable, believing the police had failed to act.

 President Trump's response

-Trump first responded to the torchlight parade on Friday night and the demonstrations on Saturday morning at 1:19 pm on Saturday, August 12, when he tweeted that "[w]e ALL must be united & condemn all that hate stands for."
-At a previously scheduled bill-signing ceremony two hours after the 1:45 pm vehicular attack, he gave a four-minute statement condemning the "display of hatred, bigotry, and violence on many sides".
+Trump first responded to the torchlight parade on Friday night and the demonstrations on Saturday morning at 1:19 p.m. on Saturday, August 12, when he tweeted that "[w]e ALL must be united & condemn all that hate stands for."
+At a previously scheduled bill-signing ceremony two hours after the 1:45 p.m. vehicular attack, he gave a four-minute statement condemning the "display of hatred, bigotry, and violence on many sides".
 His remarks were criticized by the news media as well as political allies and opponents as insufficient and too vague.
 On August 14, he read a statement denouncing the "K.K.K., neo-Nazis, white supremacists and other hate groups ... repugnant to everything we hold dear as Americans" without taking any questions afterwards.